carlosperales95/mandelverse/README.md

 ## Features

-- Interactive zooming by clicking
-- Auto-zoom mode to explore fractal regions
+- Automatic Zoom to clicked point on set
+- Automatic zoom to selected region of set
-- Pre-defined interesting fractal locations
+- Pre-defined interesting fractal regions
-- Random exploration mode
+- Random exploration mode (automatic jump through regions)
+- Record explorer and export as `.webm` or `.gif`
+- Zoom behavior settings
 - Boring region detection
-- Multiple color schemes
+- Multiple color themes
+- Mobile friendly!

 ## How to run it locally?